MicrosoftDocs/dynamics-365-customer-engagement/ce/Universal-Resource_scheduling/extending-urs-step-by-step.md

 ### Create the Language Entity

 1. In the Language solution form, in the left navigation menu, click Entities
-1. In the ribobn bar to the right of the left navigation menu, click New
+1. In the ribbon bar to the right of the left navigation menu, click New
 1. Fill out the New Entity form with the below details:

     Field | Value